-Ever thought of converting a closet into a mudroom?
-By removing the doors, adding cubby areas, hooks for coats on the back wall and adding baskets for storage for each member of your family and voilà!
+Ever thought of turning a closet into a mudroom?
+You can easily convert your closet to a mudroom by removing the doors, adding cubby areas, hooks for coats on the back wall and adding baskets for mudroom storage for each member of your family and voilà!
 You have an instant mudroom.

-Create Cubbies for Every Member of Your Family
+Create Mudroom Lockers Or Cubbies for Every Member Of Your Family

 Do you feel like your kids are always missing something whether it is a glove, their soccer shoes or their backpack?
-Well look no further when you can create everyone in your family their own cubby area to keep all of their prized possessions and necessities in one central area.
-Not only will you be able to find things easier, but it will also teach everyone where to put things away keeping clutter at a minimum compared to what it used to be.
-Make it more personal for everyone by adding their name or initials above their cubby area.
+Well look no further, you can create a mudroom storage space or cubby area for everyone in your family to keep their prized possessions and necessities in one central location.
+Not only will you be able to find belongings easier, but it will also teach everyone where to put things away keeping clutter at a minimum compared to what it used to be.
+You can even make it more personal for everyone by adding their name or initials above their cubby area.

 Give your dog some more TLC by making bathing easier on you and them.
 The new trend popping up in homes is adding a designated pet washing area in their mudroom.
 Instead of having to lift your dog into the tub you could now have a tiled area that they are able to walk in to clean them.
 Pet washing areas also pose as a double purpose for a quick spray down area for the kids too.